vprusso/toqito/README.md

 Calculate various quantities of interest pertaining to entanglement.

-  - Concurrence: Computes the concurrence for a bipartite system.
+  - concurrence: Computes the concurrence for a bipartite system.
-  - Negativity: Computes the negativity of a bipartite density matrix.
+  - negativity: Computes the negativity of a bipartite density matrix.

 ### Matrix

 #### Matrices

-  - [Clock matrix](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/clock_matrix.ipynb): Generates the clock matrix.
+  - [clock](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/clock.ipynb): Generates the clock matrix.
-  - Fourier matrix: Generate unitary matrix that implements the quantum Fourier transform.
+  - [fourier](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/fourier.ipynb): Generate unitary matrix that implements the quantum Fourier transform.
-  - Gell-Mann matrix: Produces a Gell-Mann operator.
+  - [gell_mann](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/gell_mann.ipynb): Produces a Gell-Mann operator.
-  - Generalized Gell-Mann matrices: Produces a generalized Gell-Mann operator.
+  - gen_gell_man: Produces a generalized Gell-Mann operator.
-  - Generalized Pauli matrices: Produces a generalized Pauli operator (sometimes called a Weyl operator).
+  - gen_pauli: Produces a generalized Pauli operator (sometimes called a Weyl operator).
-  - Identity matrix: Computes a sparse or full identity matrix.
+  - iden: Computes a sparse or full identity matrix.
-  - Pauli matrices: Produces a Pauli operator.
+  - pauli: Produces a Pauli operator.
-  - [Shift matrix](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/shift_matrix.ipynb): Generates the shift matrix.
+  - [shift](https://github.com/vprusso/toqito/blob/master/docs/tutorials/matrix/matrices/shift.ipynb): Generates the shift matrix.

 #### Operations

-  - Tensor product: Kronecker tensor product of two or more matrices.
+  - tensor: Kronecker tensor product of two or more matrices.
-  - Vec: Computes the vec representation of a given matrix.
+  - vec: Computes the vec representation of a given matrix.

 #### Properties

-  - Density matrix: Determines whether or not a matrix is a density matrix.
+  - is_density: Determines whether or not a matrix is a density matrix.
-  - Diagonal matrix: Determines whether or not a matrix is diagonal.
+  - is_diagonal: Determines whether or not a matrix is diagonal.
-  - Hermitian matrix: Determines whether or not a matrix is Hermitian.
+  - is_hermitian: Determines whether or not a matrix is Hermitian.
-  - Normal matrix: Determines whether or not a matrix is normal.
+  - is_normal: Determines whether or not a matrix is normal.
-  - Positive-definite matrix: Determines whether or not a matrix is positive definite.
+  - is_pd: Determines whether or not a matrix is positive definite.
-  - Projection matrix: Determines whether or not a matrix is a projection matrix.
+  - is_projection: Determines whether or not a matrix is a projection matrix.
-  - Positive-semidefinite matrix: Determines whether or not a matrix is positive semidefinite.
+  - is_psd: Determines whether or not a matrix is positive semidefinite.
-  - Square matrix: Determines whether or not a matrix is square.
+  - is_square: Determines whether or not a matrix is square.
-  - Symmetric matrix: Determines whether or not a matrix is symmetric.
+  - is_symmetric: Determines whether or not a matrix is symmetric.
-  - Unitary matrix: Determines whether or not a matrix is unitary.
+  - is_unitary: Determines whether or not a matrix is unitary.

 ### Measure

-  - Is measurement: Determines if a set of matrices are valid measurements operators.
+  - is_measurement: Determines if a set of matrices are valid measurements operators.

 ### Nonlocal games

-  - Two-player quantum value lower bound: Computes a lower bound on the quantum value of a nonlocal game.
+  - two_player_quantum_lower_bound: Computes a lower bound on the quantum value of a nonlocal game.

 #### Bit commitment

 #### Coin flipping

-  - Weak coin flipping: Weak coin flipping protocol.
+  - weak_coin_flipping: Weak coin flipping protocol.

 #### Die rolling